Andieqqq/Sevnup/README.md

 ## Introduction

-Welcome to my script, designed specifically for Arch Linux.
+Welcome to my script, designed specifically for **Arch Linux**.
 Other tools were not fully functional on this system, which was quite frustrating.

 This is officially my first time uploading my tool to GitHub.
 I hope you all give it a star, and feel free to raise any issues!